What bumblebees look for in a nest site

 If you find a bumblebee nest, consider yourself very lucky!
 They aren't very common, and can be difficult to find.

 We recommend that if you find a bumblebee nest, it is best to leave it alone and avoid disturbing it.
 If you do approach close to it, be sure not to breathe on the nest, as this can make the bees behave defensively, and they may sting.
-Please note though that bumblebees are not generally aggressive.
-They might get aggravated if you interfere with the nest itself, but not if you're just passing by.
-They don't swarm and certainly don't 'attack' like wasps or honeybees.
+Please note that though bumblebees are not generally aggressive, they might get aggravated if you interfere with the nest itself.
+They don't form swarms, but you may see a cloud of male bees flying outside the nest, as in the video below.
 They should just get on with life and do their own thing - doing a wonderful job of pollinating plants, wildflowers and your vegetables.
 Even the very largest nests produce very little "traffic" in and out, so you won't see threatening numbers of bees at any point during the summer.

 If the bees are living under your shed, and are coming up through holes in the floor, then this is probably because it's the easiest way in and out for them.
 If you make a different hole, from the outside of the shed, and then block up the hole they were using, then they should happily take to their new route.